raphaelcohn/swaddle/README.md

 # swaddle

 [swaddle] wraps up your newly built programs (with 'swaddling') as ready-to-go signed releases: archives, packages, package repositories and even release note websites, using simple data files stored in source control _laid out as you would have them in a package_.
 It's MIT-licensed, making it friendly to adopt.
+And it's in pure shellscript; no need for a working ruby or python or perl installation.
+You can even use it directly from git, and it'll bootstrap itself.
+Oh, and it eats its own dog food.
+Those [releases on GitHub](https://github.com/raphaelcohn/swaddle/releases) were made by swaddle.

 ## The Final Step

 [swaddle] is your final step after build and test:-

-* it creates a GitHub release
-  * with all files attached
-  * with lots of sensible default copy
-  * with links to standalone websites and versioned, signed package repositories
-* it creates a standalone website for your packages on GitHub, referenced in the release notes
-* it pushes and tags, using a signature, a _versioned_ set of repositories to GitHub pages
-  * so you can _always_ rollback
-  * and never deletes older released files
-  * with automatic installation scripts included in your release notes
+* It creates whatever packages you want, with the best possible settings
+  * Deb
+  * RPM
+  * tarball
+  * zip
+  * 7z
+  * etc
 * It creates debian repositories with
   * complete file contents for `apt-file`
   * translations